adamggrim/Moonbeam/README.md

 ### Implicit

-1. **Create a smooth model and discretize it**
+1. **Create a smooth model and convert it into discrete blocks**
     ```swift
-    // Creates a smooth gradient, then automatically calculates and converts it into 6 distinct blocks
     let chunkyGradient = GradientSliderModel(
         startColor: .cyan,
         endColor: .purple
     ).hardEdge(into: 6)
     ```